-Hopefield began as Tea Gardens Cottage in February 1995 in a small room in Gymea Baptist Church.
-It began as a vision of Anthony Sell who had recently graduated from Tabor College.
-He envisioned that church would be relevant to all Australians and would reach out to people within its community.
+Hopefield began as Tea Gardens Cottage in February 1995 in a small room in Gymea Baptist Church with a vision that church would be relevant to all Australians and would reach out to people within its community.

 Under the leadership of Susan Foyle (2010-2014) the team at Southern Community Welfare worked at increasing their professional and ethical standards of practice through changes in policy, operations and staffing to lay the foundations of our service as it is today.
 Services were expanded according to community concern including support for deliberate self-harm and suicide post vention.
 Services to support children and families, the homeless and domestic violence were also added providing case management and practical support to the marginalised and vulnerable across the Sutherland Shire and beyond.
 Counselling services expanded to include psychological interventions for most significant mental health conditions as well as relationships, depression, anxiety and stress.